PawanKolhe/mini-page-builder/README.md

 ## ⭐ Features

-- Drag and Drop elements to the board
+- Drag and Drop elements from sidebar to board
+- Edit element configuration
+- Delete element from board
+- Element position can be changed by dragging it across the board
 - Board Elements state stored on Local Storage to persist state across page refresh

 ## 💻 Tech / Libraries